qtiuto/lua-for-android/README.md

       Usage:`sync(object,function()... end)`

-      Note:yield is not supported cause it will break lock scope and have object unlocked
+      Note: before lua 5.3, **yield** is not supported cause it will break lock scope and have object unlocked

   * **object**: